 To switch to a manual calculation:

-Alternatively, click the Formulas tab and you’ll find Calculation Options on the right side.
+2. Click Calculation Options on the right side.

 To refresh your spreadsheet (recalculate manually on demand)